 Written May 2016, Updated October 2017

-Bryce’s sister is younger than him and competitive.
-Nothing gets by her when we give Bryce extra screen time for a “reboot” or other behavior modification.
-We have told her about Bryce’s diagnosis (we have told him too) but to be honest I am not sure she cares or understands what its means.
+Our son’s sister is younger than him and competitive.
+Nothing gets by her when we give him extra screen time for a “reboot” or other behavior modification.
+We have told her about his diagnosis (we have told him too) but to be honest I am not sure she cares or understands what its means.
 She loves to annoy him.
 And in a way, I am very thankful for that.
 They have a very silly, playful sibling relationship.

 Another common thing that tends to happen when a sibling has a diagnosis, is that you also worry for the other sibling.
 But a clear benefit (in my mind) is that having 1 child with a diagnosis makes the pathway a little clearer for the other child.
 Our daughter has had anxiety with ADHD type behaviors for years and when the time came to pursue a diagnosis we knew which doctor we needed to see.
 The family dynamic is already a little different than a "typical" family, so adding a diagnosis to the family doesn't feel life-altering.